 There are three glenohumeral ligaments: The superior glenohumeral ligament, middle glenohumeral ligament, and inferior glenohumeral ligament.
 These ligaments provide stability to the glenohumeral joint and protect from numerous translations of the humerus within the glenoid.

-The supraspinatus, infraspinatus, teres minor, and subscapularis muscles make up the rotator cuff.
-The muscles and tendons of the rotator cuff form a cover around the anterior, superior, and posterior humeral head and glenoid cavity of the shoulder by compressing the glenohumeral joint.
+The muscles and tendons of the rotator cuff form a cover around the anterior, superior, and posterior humeral head and glenoid cavity of the shoulder by compressing the gleno-humeral joint.
 In addition to stabilization of the joint, the rotator cuff provides the shoulder with tremendous mobility.
+Strained rotator cuff muscles are very common in sports.
 If you want to learn more about the rotator cuff, please watch this rotator cuff injuries video.

 The subacromial bursa lies on the top portion of the supraspinatus tendon.
 The bursa is a fluid-filled sac and acts to cushion and reduce friction during motion between the overlying bone of the acromion and the soft rotator cuff muscles below.
-It often extends out to be continuous with the subdeltoid bursa.
+It often extends out to be continuous with the sub-deltoid bursa.
+Bursitis of the shoulder is treated again with modalities such as ice, heat and rest.

-If you would like to learn more about the anatomy of the shoulder, go to our Shoulder Trending Section.
+If you would like to learn more about the anatomy of the shoulder, go to: 5 Shoulder Symptoms You Should Not Ignore.